jomefavourite/Blog-posts/clf00a24q000108l2dsgzb5ss.md

 So I decided to go with the divide-and-conquer approach (without recursion 😏), by initializing a Vite project from scratch and setting up the project gradually, while adding new necessary files from the CRA codebase to the Vite codebase.

 Essentially, I had two branches managed by git, one for the codebase with CRA and another with Vite.
-The Vite branch was pulled from the CRA branch but then all the files were deleted to initialise the Vite application.
+The Vite branch was pulled from the CRA branch but then all the files were deleted to initiali[z](https://github.com/vitejs/vite/issues/769)e the Vite application.

 > There might have been a better way for this process, but that's what I did, and it's tedious but it works 🤧